masoud-babaabasi/Qtouch-test-setup/Readme.md

 ![altium components](./pics/qtouch_altium.jpg)

-After placing the component, right mouse clock on the component and select configure and a window like the picture below will pop up.
+After placing the component, right mouse click on the component and select configure and a window like the picture below will pop up.

 ![altium configure](./pics/qtouch_altium_configure.jpg)